BlinxCrunch02/ejtos-react_budget_app/README.md

-# IBM_FinalProject_BudgetAllocationApp
+# IBM FinalProject Budget Allocation App
-Final project of IBM Front End Development_ Budgeting Allocation App
+This is the final project of the IBM Front End Development Budgeting Allocation App